mmiscool/aiCoder/src/prompts/snippet-validation-prompt.md

 # Code Review Instructions for LLM

-Review the provided code snippets to ensure they comply with the following rules.
+Review all provided code snippets to ensure they comply with the following rules.
 If any rule is not followed, **rewrite the snippets to conform**.

 1. **Class Context (Important)**:
    - **All functions must be encapsulated within the class syntax.**